Corbin Carroll Player Props: Diamondbacks vs. Rockies

-On Saturday, Corbin Carroll (batting .419 in his past 10 games) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll and his .629 slugging percentage in past 10 games, including seven extra-base hits but no home run), battle starter Austin Gomber and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Rockies.
+He had a one-hit showing in his previous game (1-for-4) against the Rockies.

 Corbin Carroll Game Info & Props vs. the Rockies